 Excited about Apollo and want to make it better?
 We’re excited too.
 Read below to learn about different ways to contribute to the project.

-A great place to start if you're looking for ideas on how to contribute, guidance through our contribution workflow, or discussion with other contributors, is the #contributing channel on Apollo Slack.
+A great place to start if you're looking for ideas on how to contribute, guidance through our contribution workflow, or discussion with other contributors, is the #contributing channel on Apollo Spectrum.
 We're always looking for new library maintainers and issue triagers, and this channel is the best place to see where your help is needed.

 Every week, Apollo's core contributors and maintainers meet to review project issues and pull requests and discuss work on the latest project milestones.
 You can review minutes from every meeting here and request an invitation to discuss your PR or project idea in the #contributing channel.

 If you encounter a bug, please file an issue on GitHub via the repository of the sub-project you think contains the bug.
 If an issue you have is already reported, please add additional information or add a 👍 reaction to indicate your agreement.

 While we will try to be as helpful as we can regardless, please include the following to maximize the chances of a quick fix: